AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-  [No such proof obligations are generated for assignments to subcomponents of the result object of an aggregate, an extension aggregate, or an update expression (see section :ref:`update-expressions`).
+  [No such proof obligations are generated for assignments to subcomponents of the result object of an aggregate, an extension aggregate, or a delta aggregate.
   These are assignment operations but not assignment statements.]

 3. A Static_Predicate or Dynamic_Predicate shall not apply to a subtype of a